- Ph.D., Reading Education, State University of New York at Buffalo, 1991

 - Teacher preparation and support for urban schools

-Diane M. Truscott is an associate professor in the Department of Early Childhood Education in the College of Education.
+Diane M. Truscott is an associate professor in the Department of Early Childhood and Elementary Education in the College of Education & Human Development.
 Dr. Truscott’s research and publication agenda focuses on critical issues in urban schools and teacher education.
 From 2002-2005, she served as director of the Center for Excellence in Urban and Rural Education, a teacher education resource and research center responsive to the needs of local urban schools in New York.

 Since joining the Georgia State faculty in 2005, she has served as the principal investigator of three U.S. Department of Education grants targeting teacher preparation and support for urban schools.
 She has maintained strong connections with school communities, including work with Professional Development Schools in four states.
 Her publications are found in high-ranking journals such as Phi Delta Kappan, Action in Teacher Education, Language Arts, Journal of Adolescent and Adult Literacy, and Reading Research and Instruction (now Literacy Research and Instruction).
 Her most recent work is a series of studies that examine urban teacher dispositions across various dimensions (e.g., shared vision, pedagogically specific, predictors for retention) and culturally responsive educational practices.